Royal Vista

 No analysis available

-Searched for phrases like 'fire life safety evaluation passed', 'FLSE passed', 'fire safety certified', 'life safety compliant', or 'passed fire inspection' and none appeared.
-An upgraded fire alarm system alone does not confirm a passed FLSE, so the building is treated as not confirmed to have passed this evaluation.
+I looked for phrases such as 'fire life safety evaluation passed', 'FLSE passed', 'fire safety certified', 'life safety compliant', and 'passed fire inspection'.
+The remarks only mention an upgraded fire alarm system, which is improvement-related but not evidence of a passed evaluation.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.